-- The Company maintains strong lines of communication with its various counterparties in government and in the public arena, in both local and national levels.
-The Company uses these lines of communication to identify potential risk factors and respond to these in a proactive manner. - The Company remains materially compliant with the various environmental standards set by the government.
+- The Company monitors developments in government policies and regulations, and maintains strong lines of communication with its counterparties in the public arena at local and national levels.
+This enables the Company to anticipate potential risk factors and plan proactively for any necessary expenditure. - The Company remains materially compliant with the various environmental standards set by the government.